EinfachHans/cordova-plugin-dfu-update/README.md

 ## API

-The API is available as a global `NordicUpdate` object
+The API is available as a global `window.DfuUpdate` object

 ### Update Firmware